-I came to the Booker software platform in December of 2012 after they reached out to me and tried to convince me to use their platform.
+I came to the Booker software platform in December of 2012 after they reached out to me to convince me to use their platform.
 This detail is important because there are so many ways that Booker does not fit the needs of our market (professional therapists), despite the fact that I was assured that Booker was looking to move into markets other than hair salons and spas and would be making many changes.
 I believed them.

-The big piece that convinced me to try Booker was the ability for appointments and payments to be tied together, not requiring us to use separate systems for each.
+The other big piece that convinced me to try Booker was the ability for appointments and payments to be tied together, not requiring us to use separate systems for each.
 This is a huge asset to a company like ours since so many times these separate software services don’t play well together.

 When we initially started experiencing problems, I knew this was a part of the deal with bringing Booker into this new market.
 What I was not prepared for, was the nearly complete unwillingness of Booker to make changes.
 As was part of our verbal agreement early on, I spent countless hours making spreadsheets that listed rough edges in the software, documenting software bugs, taking screenshots, and communicating with the liaison that was assigned to me.
 We were supposed to be making Booker better together – an ambitious and worthwhile goal as far as I was concerned.

 It took me nearly a year working on the “project” with Booker staff before they officially shut this project down.
 I was left with lots of spreadsheets, hundreds of emails, no worthwhile changes to Booker, and lots of wasted time.

 At this point, you might be wondering why I stayed with Booker and that would be a great question.
 After building up a database of two thousand customers in Booker, setting up and training fifteen staff, and setting up credit card processing to accommodate Booker, I realized it would take months to move to a new platform.
 With a growing business to run, I simply did not have the time to research another online scheduling platform.
 I reasoned that it would be easier to fix what we were using (Booker) than to start over.